Java Platforms and Graphics

 SwingUtilities.invokeLater(() -> {

-var frame = new JFrame("Simple Sketching Program");
+var frame = new JFrame("Simple Sketching");

 frame.getContentPane().add(new SimpleSketchPanel(), BorderLayout.CENTER);